 But if the unbeliver (man or woman) is Pharaoh (stress: IS PHARAOH), and is only happy to "keep" the believing spouse, how then is not God's servant under bondage to wickedness, darkness, the lust of the flesh and of the world, and all unrighteousness?
 Is the brother or sister called to be in bondage to anyone but Christ?
 How is this all understood with respect to "Let my people go that they may serve me?"
 (Ex: Exodus 8:1) I remark that there is a lot of "doing" in serving God.
 It is not merely a state of mind where you know who you "really" belong to.
 I further remark that what hinders that "doing" constitutes then bondage.
-If for instance you must (or willingly do) break the Sabbath for anyone's sake, led to do your own things or someone else's own things on the Sabbath, then who is your master?
+If for instance you regard a day above others and call it your Sabbath day and must (or are willing to) break that Sabbath for anyone's sake, being led to do your own things or someone else's own things on the Sabbath, then who is your master?

 I find Paul appealing to each one's conscience and judgement as led by the Holy Spirit concerning some of these marriage matters involving a believer and an unbeliever.

 He issues a "command" from the Lord to them who are married in the Lord (both the man and the woman, referred to as 'brother' and 'sister'):